Dovonun/hermes-setup/docs/workflows.md

 The point is not motivational language.
 The point is regaining altitude.

+## Capture Workflow

+Capture should be cheap.
+Filing should not become another job.

+Use Obsidian `Inbox/` as the default landing zone for material that may become useful later:

+- saved posts or bookmarks
+- article links
+- technical docs
+- video transcripts
+- voice notes
+- rough ideas

+The agent may help turn raw captures into concise Markdown notes, but it should keep source links and avoid copying engagement bait or low-value commentary.

+A useful capture note answers:

+- What is the durable idea?
+- Why might it matter?
+- Where did it come from?
+- Does it connect to a current project, area, or world-fact note?

+Only move a note out of `Inbox/` when there is an obvious home.
+Otherwise leave it there or archive it.

+## Review Workflow

+Light automation is useful.
+Self-modifying knowledge systems should still be conservative.

+Daily review can:

+- scan new `Inbox/` notes
+- identify one or two useful patterns
+- flag contradictions with current projects or decisions
+- suggest the single most useful next action
+- draft a short daily brief

+Weekly review can:

+- summarize what changed
+- identify recurring themes
+- propose cleanup or structure changes
+- update project indexes or decision logs
+- suggest changes to vault `AGENTS.md`

+Weekly review should propose structural changes before applying them.
+Do not let the agent rewrite the vault map just because it found a new topic.

+## Agent Guardrails

+Use these rules when Hermes works from stored context:

+- Cite the note or source when making a claim based on the vault.
+- If the vault has no evidence, say so instead of pretending.
+- If a task contradicts an older note, flag the conflict and ask for a tie-breaker.
+- Before coding or making broad changes, write a short plan based on current context.
+- Prefer small edits and patches over broad rewrites.

+This prevents the vault from making the agent overconfident.

 ## Kanban

 Use Kanban for project execution, not identity or values.